lborophysics/DECTSim/docs/source/dev_guide/sources.rst

     :returns: :code:`fluences` lists of length N of the fluences in units of photons/cm^2 at 1m.
 (Use the units library to ensure the conversion is correct).

+.. method:: get_energy_range(self)

+    This method is meant to be overridden by the child classes.
+It should return the range of energies that the source will generate.

+    :returns:
+        - :code:`min` a double indicating the minimum energy that the source will generate.
+        - :code:`max` a double indicating the maximum energy that the source will generate.

 Single Energy Source
 --------------------